JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-touch.md

 ## Choosing the strategy for touch processing
 <secondary-label ref="Experimental"/>

-With Compose Multiplatform %composeVersion% you can also try out the experimental API for finer control over interop UI.
+With Compose Multiplatform %org.jetbrains.compose% you can also try out the experimental API for finer control over interop UI.

 The new constructors for a `UIKitView` or a `UIKitViewController` accept a `UIKitInteropProperties` object as an argument.
 This object allows setting: